sibowler/brewpi-brewometer/README.md

-These brewpi and other files have been modified to support the brewometer.
+These brewpi and other files have been modified to support the Tilt Hydrometer.

 #Setup & Testing

 Ensure you are updated to the latest version of Brewpi using the update script in the `brewpi-tools` folder.

-On the raspberry pi you need to install the bluez bnd python-bluez luetooth modules to enable communication with the Brewometer.
+On the raspberry pi you need to install the bluez bnd python-bluez luetooth modules to enable communication with the Tilt Hydrometer.

 	sudo apt-get install bluez python-bluez python-scipy python-numpy libcap2-bin